Women Landowner Summit

 Community Conservation State Specialist, UNH Cooperative Extension

-Emma has worked at UNH Extension for nearly 15 years in a variety of roles.
+Emma has worked at UNH Extension since 2008 in a variety of roles.
 In her current role as Community Conservation State Specialist, Emma works with conservation professionals and volunteers to support their work in protecting New Hampshire’s natural resources.
 She coordinates educational and professional development opportunities for land trust staff, conservation commissioners, landowners, and others with interests in land conservation and land stewardship.
 With a background in Wildlife Ecology, she developed a passion for wildlife track and sign many years ago and loves sharing this passion with others as a way to connect people with nature and build support for land and wildlife conservation.

 Lindsay Watkins